abiosoft/colima/README.md

 To enable Kubernetes, start Colima with `--with-kubernetes` flag.
 Colima uses minikube in background which requires at least 2CPUs and ~2.2GiB memory to run.

-Colima's docker runtime is used for Kubernetes.
+Colima's Docker runtime is used for Kubernetes.
 Therefore, images built or pulled with Docker are accessible to Kubernetes.

 ```
 colima start --with-kubernetes